 Clean The Shower Faucet – 1 Step, 1 Ingredient, Super Easy!

 All you need is a baggie, rubber band, and white vinegar.
 You can get a huge container of vinegar for a great price on Amazon.
 Or, try Costco for cheap vinegar too.

 I keep a large container in our pantry.
-First, pour enough vinegar in a plastic bag to cover the showerhead.
+First, pour enough vinegar into a plastic bag to cover the showerhead.
 Then, wrap the bag around the shower head securing it with the rubber band.
 We have three showers in our house.
 At our house, I wrapped up all of the shower heads and I let my bags sit overnight.